riboviz/riboviz/docs/user/nextflow.md

 `prep_riboviz.nf` uses Nextflow's [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) directive which allows files to be published to specific directories outwith `work/`.
 By default, the files in this directory are symlinked to those in `work/`. `prep_riboviz.nf` uses this to publishes files to the index (`dir_index`), temporary (`dir_tmp`), and output (`dir_out`) directories specified in the configuration file.

+### `Missing` files

+If an optional file for `generate_stats_figs.R` is not provided within the YAML configuration file then a `Missing_<PARAM>` file (for example `Missing_features_file`) is created within the `work/` directories for the `generateStatsFigs` process.
+This symbolically links to a non-existent `Missing_<PARAM>` file in your current directory.
+This is not an issue since the files will not be passed onto `generate_stats_figs.R` and no attempt is made to use them.
+They are a side-effect of using the Nextflow pattern for optional inputs, [optional inputs](https://github.com/nextflow-io/patterns/blob/master/optional-input.nf).

 ---

 ## Debugging and bash scripts